-Hello!
+UPDATED July 2023: Hello!
+I currently do not have availability in my practice.
+Get in touch if you’re interested in being on my wait list.
+Note that I only provide video/telephone therapy on M-Th afternoons.
 Please review my “Psychotherapy” page before contacting me, in order to see if we might be a good fit.
-I currently have a limited amount of space for new clients.
 If you would like a referral, here is a list of colleagues you may want to contact:

 If this is an emergency, you might want to contact The Gerstein Centre, a community-based, 24 hour crisis centre.

-Check out this low-cost 15 min/day, 40 day online mindfulness program that I like.
+Check out this free 15 min/day, 40 day online mindfulness program that I like.

 Here’s a video that describes what we can do when we need to trick the amygdala back to calm.
 It’s a video for kids, but I find it helpful for adults too.